The TruEnd-procedure: Treating trailing zero-valued balances in credit data: A method for finding trailing zero-valued balances (TZB)

 In principle, the $M_1\big(t_z(i) \big)$-value should be relatively closer to zero than its sibling $M_2\big(t_z(i),\tau \big)$-value, as demonstrated in \autoref{tab:Finding_TZB_start} with $t_z(i)=62$.
-Exceedingly greater $t_z(i)$-values will produce lower $M_2\big(t_z(i),\tau \big)$-values given the increasing influence of overly small $B_{it}$-values that should rightfully be discarded; thereby failing to isolate the `true' starting point of TZB-history.
-On the other hand, excessively smaller $t_z(i)$-values will wrongfully discard larger elements within $\boldsymbol{B}_i$ that denote otherwise credible history, thereby causing larger $M_1\big(t_z(i) \big)$-values.
+Exceedingly greater $t_z(i)$-values (or later periods) will produce lower $M_2\big(t_z(i),\tau \big)$-values given the increasing influence of overly small $B_{it}$-values that should have been rightfully discarded.
+In this case, we have failed to isolate the true starting point of TZB-history.
+On the other hand, excessively smaller $t_z(i)$-values (or earlier periods) will wrongfully discard larger elements within $\boldsymbol{B}_i$ that denote otherwise credible history, thereby causing larger $M_1\big(t_z(i) \big)$-values.
 As an illustration, consider \autoref{fig:3Scenarios_M1M2} that compares three hypothetical scenarios for $M_1$ and $M_2$ when choosing specific $t_z(i)$-values, having used the same real-world account $i$ from \autoref{tab:Finding_TZB_start}.
 In the ideal scenario, i.e., $t_z(i)=62$, the preceding non-TZB period is perfectly separated from the subsequent TZB-period in that the latter contains noticeably smaller balances while the former does not.
-The "too early" scenario, i.e., $t_z(i)=56$, shows the increasing `contamination' in $M_1$ from including the obviously larger $B_{it}$-values within the TZB-period, specifically those six extra elements at $t=56,\dots,61$ in \autoref{tab:Finding_TZB_start}.
+The "too early" scenario, i.e., $t_z(i)=56$, shows the increasing contamination in $M_1$ from including the obviously larger $B_{it}$-values within the TZB-period, specifically those six extra elements at $t=56,\dots,61$ in \autoref{tab:Finding_TZB_start}.
 Accordingly, the $M_1$-value increases substantially from its previous value under the ideal scenario.
 Conversely, the "too late" scenario, i.e., $t_z(i)=66$, demonstrates the debilitating effect on the $M_2$-value (itself decreasing substantially) when including minuscule $B_{it}$-values within the non-TZB period.
+This effect demonstrates the weakness of the mean to these outlying small balances.

 Put differently, a delayed $t_z$-point will yield smaller $M_2(t_z,\tau)$-values whereas a premature $t_z$-point will produce larger $M_1(t_z)$-values.
 Both factors suggest that the ideal $t_z(i)$-point for a TZB-account $i$ can be found by maximising $M_2$ and minimising $M_1$ with respect to $t_z(i)$, which is itself controlled by varying $b$ in $T_z(\boldsymbol{B}_i, b)$ from \autoref{eq:t_z}.
 Doing so implies maximising the loan-level objective function